viswanathct/kart/ReadMe.md

 * Structures act as classes, when acting as providers and as singletons, when not.

 * Only changes would be transmitted by default.

+* Object overlays have three parts: first the extension through providers, then any customizations and then the hiding of items by making them private.

+* Imports are simple object extensions, with collision detection.
+Implicit overlays are considered as collisions.
+Imports should occur only from top to bottom and not right to left. ie: Providers shouldn't override earlier providers (left to right), but customizations should be done for such providers (top to bottom).
+This is to reign-in hidden structures.

 Decisions
 ---------